 However, the first official document on the carnival coincides with 1296 when the Republican Senate declared the Venice Carnival a public holiday before the Great Famine.
-Since then, the Carnival continued for six weeks over the next few hundred years, generally beginning to be celebrated between December 26 and “Ash Wednesday.”
+Since then, the carnival continued for six weeks over the next few hundred years, generally beginning to be celebrated between December 26 and “Ash Wednesday.”
 In the eighteenth century, the Venetian Carnival had already lived its “golden age.”
 Recognition in the region and the world has caused visitors to flock to Venice.
 In 1797, the carnival lost its grandeur with the historical intervention of Napoleon.
 Only after the two-century “great silence,” as history shows, in 1979, the Carnival of Venice was reorganized with the economic contribution of the Venice Municipality and, of course, to implement the state’s policy of increasing the tourist attraction to the country.

 The cultures that originated in the carnival

 Nevertheless, over time, the situation was getting worse.
 The number of hooligans who commit immorality by going to churches or monasteries in women’s or religious clothing began to increase.
 To prevent such movements, it has been forbidden to enter the holy places with the mask during the Venetian Carnival in the fifteenth century.
-To increase the safety of Venetians, to carry the objects that could be criminal tools was also banned.
+To increase the safety of Venetians, carrying objects that could be criminal tools was also banned.

-To enter the casino with masks and carnival costumes during the Venetian Carnival was prohibited in the eighteenth century.
+To enter the casino with masks and carnival costumes during the Venice Carnival was prohibited in the eighteenth century.
 Until then, the Venetians were allowed to wear masks six months before the carnival.
 People mostly wearing black velvet masks began to appear in gambling halls in the casinos.
 In spite of the measures taken, criminal cases were still occurring, and this undermined the idea of freedom and equality, which was at the heart of the Venetian Carnival.
 Finally, as a result of Napoleon’s occupation of the Republic of Venice and part of Italy in 1797, it was entirely forbidden to walk in the carnival costumes in Venice except for Venetian palaces.
 However, a few more Italian islands continued to celebrate it peacefully.
 In 1930, Mussolini stopped the celebration of this ceremony.
-The carnival was again celebrated with great enthusiasm, but only after a two-hundred-year interval — in 1979.
+The carnival was again celebrated with great enthusiasm, but only after a two-hundred-year interval in 1979.

 Memorable moments of the carnival

 Given that the carnival has a two-week rich program, other alternatives should also be considered.
-Classical music concerts, such as Vivaldi’s “Four Seasons,” theater performances and operas (“The Barber of Seville” is dominating) are among the things that tourists want to attend.
+Classical music concerts, such as Vivaldi’s “Four Seasons,” theatre performances and operas (“The Barber of Seville” is dominating) are among the things that tourists want to attend.
 Of course, it would be much more expedient to make a program in advance.
-You can find out more about Carnival diary, information about the balls, and other activities at the link shown below:
+You can find out more about the Carnival diary, information about the balls, and other activities at the link shown below: